IdasLam/Vactrack/README.md

 ### Without docker
 In both client and server run `npm i`, in the client run `npm run start` whilst in the server run `npm run dev`.

+## Contact
+Project was developed by Ida Lam.
+Reatch me at lammetida@gmail.com.